Good Medicine - 02. Sophomore Year - Cover

 "A lot of people are too uptight," I replied.
 "So you never dated a girl or anything?"

 She shook her head again, "No. Do you know how risky it would have been to do that in High School?
-And my parents would have lost it.
-Did YOU know anyone in High School who was gay?"
+Not to mention my parents would have lost it.
+Did you know anyone in High School who was gay?"

-"No. But then again, I wasn't exactly clued into the social scene in High School.
+"No. But then again, I wasn't exactly clued in on the social scene in High School.
 There were rumors, but I never put any stock in them.
 And you?"

 "I withdrew from everyone.
 When I was a Freshman, I went to one of the dances, you know, got the cute dress, fixed my hair, all that stuff.
-I loved dancing with the girls and hated dancing with the boys.
-And at fourteen, you could still get away with dancing with the girls without anyone saying anything."
+I loved dancing with the girls and hated dancing with the boys. at 14, you could still get away with dancing with the girls without anyone saying anything, because most guys were wallflowers at 14."

 "So why not find someone here at school?"